PXshadow/openLR/readme.md

 	haxelib install openfl

 	haxelib run openfl setup

-	(Running this command will install the latest version of lime for you, and othe haxelibs necesary)
+Running the above commands should install all the needed libraries to compile, including Lime,

 Run the command 'openfl' to verify it was installed correctly.
+You should see the OpenFL logo appear in your terminal.

 Change terminal directory to root openLR folder.